kyma-project/btp-manager/docs/user/02-10-usage.md

     You see the status `created` and the message `ServiceInstance provisioned successfully`.

-3. To create a Service Binding, run this script:
+3. To create a ServiceBinding, run this script:

     ```yaml
     kubectl create -f - <<EOF